rosette-api/java/java/api/src/main/java/com/basistech/rosette/example/README.md

 To run a single example, run the following command.
 Each example requires a Rosette API key and prints its output to the console.
 `java -cp .:..<path-to-java-rosette-api-jar> -Drosette.api.key=<your-api-key> com/basistech/rosette/example/<your-example>`

-Each example may also take a following optional service url parameter:
+Each example may also take a following optional service url parameter, or other optional parameters as specified in the table below:
 `java -cp .:..<path-to-java-rosette-api-jar> -Drosette.api.key=<your-api-key> com/basistech/rosette/example/<your-example>
 -service-url <your-service-url>`